JPMorgan profit weaker than expected as trading revenue falls

-JPMorgan Chase & Co (JPM.N) posted far weaker-than-expected quarterly profit as uncertainty about the U.S economy weighed on investor trading volumes and consumer borrowing.
+JPMorgan Chase & Co posted far weaker-than-expected quarterly profit as uncertainty about the U.S. economy weighed on investor trading volumes and consumer borrowing.

 Results from the first of the major Wall Street banks to post earnings underscore how difficult the first quarter was for the financial sector.
 JPMorgan's bond trading revenue plunged 21 percent, and mortgage lending revenue fell 84 percent from the same quarter last year.